fxpio/fxp-default-value-bundle/README.md

 Sonatra Default Value Bundle
 ============================

-The Sonatra DefaultValueBundle injects configurable default values ​​directly in the object properties.
+The Sonatra DefaultValueBundle creates or injects the default values ​​with a advanced configuration in the object.

+This bundle is not to replace the required default values ​​in the model, but allow an additional dynamic configuration in the model.

 Features include: